top of page

 Registration Fees

-Note: Single Day and Virtual Options are available.
+Note: Single Day options are available.
 Conference registration includes annual membership in SAID.

-Note: Single Day and Virtual Options are available.
+Note: Single Day options are available.
 Conference registration includes annual membership in SAID.

 Students

-Note: Single Day and Virtual Options are available.
+Note: Single Day options are available.
 Conference registration includes annual membership in SAID.

 Dentist Membership Fee